Reconfigurable quantum fluid molecules of bound states in the continuum: Results

-To further demonstrate the advantage of our reconfigurable all-optical lattice we show in Fig.\ref{fig3}(c,d) the dispersion for a dimerized (staggered) lattice with a staggering contrast $a/b=1.75$.
-Here we observe the opening of a minigap as two distinct Bloch bands forms as expected.
+To further demonstrate the advantage of our reconfigurable all-optical lattice we show in Fig.\ref{fig3}(c,d) the dispersion for a staggered lattice with a contrast $a/b=1.75$.
+Here, we observe the opening of a minigap as two distinct Bloch bands form, as expected \neww{from tight binding considerations}.
 The green and red curves in in Fig. \ref{fig3}{c} represent the classical dispersion for a dimer lattice $E_{1,2} = \pm \sqrt{J_a^2 + J_b^2 + 2 J_a J_b \cos{[(a+b)k_x]}}$, with $J_a$ and $J_b$ the hopping coefficients and $a$ and $b$ the site distances.
-This type of a dimerized system is a polariton analogue of the SSH Hamiltonian which is perhaps one of the simplest models to possess topological nontrivial gap opening and protected edge state.
-The full characterization of these artificial polariton lattice systems is beyond the scope of the current study.
-We however predict that a wealth of nonlinear phenomena such as solitons and persistent Bloch oscillations can be studied in our evanescently coupled optical lattices offering a contrasting viewpoint with respect to ballistic lattices~\cite{Pickup_NatComm2020} and adding an extra knob on the non-Hermitian character of each monomer.
+This type of a staggered system is a polariton analogue of the SSH Hamiltonian which is perhaps one of the simplest models to possess topological nontrivial gap opening and associated protected edge states.
+The full characterisation of these artificial polariton lattice systems is beyond the scope of the current study.
+We however predict that a wealth of nonlinear phenomena such as solitons and persistent Bloch oscillations can be studied in our evanescently coupled optical lattices offering a contrasting viewpoint with respect to ballistic lattices~\cite{Pickup_NatComm2020} and adding an extra control-knob on the non-Hermitian character of each "monomer".